Skakarla2023/hello-react/React/React Hooks/Hooks Intro.md

 ### State:

 - A state is a special variable inside a component that can change over time and the component re-renders to show the updated value.

+## React Hooks

+#### “useState is a React Hook that lets you add and manage state (dynamic values) inside functional components, and re-renders the UI whenever the state changes.”